Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 These workflows are responsible for publishing three artifacts:
 * The BlazorMdc DocFx pages in the BlazorMdc repository gh-pages branch.
 * The BlazorMdc NuGet package either as a GitHub package or a NuGet.org package.
-* The BlazorMdc Website gh-pages as gh-pages in the BlazorMdcWebsite repository.
+* The BlazorMdc Website as gh-pages in the BlazorMdcWebsite repository.

 #### WIP Workflow